bioconda/bioconda.github.io/_sources/developer/repodata_patching.rst.txt

 and their dependencies.
 Note that the exact fields have changed over time, with older packages lacking things like the `timestamp` value.

-In order to add/remove/update a dependency, we need to modify the `depends` list in each package that should be modified.
+In order to add/remove/update a dependency (like restricting the bokeh version), we need to modify the `depends` list in each package that should be modified.
 We can't directly modify these files, instead we need to patch them with the bioconda-repodata-patches package.

 The bioconda-repodata-patches package
 -------------------------------------